Queen Elizabeth Olympic Park: Stratford Cross

 Stratford Cross is a new commercial district in Stratford, East London, which hosted the London 2012 Olympic and Paralympic Games.
-It will be a mixed-use development, with a total investment of in excess of £1.3 billion, and will be delivered by Lend Lease and London and Continental Railways in a 50/50 joint venture.
+It will be a mixed-use development, with a total investment of in excess of £1.3 billion, and will be delivered by Lendlease and London & Continental Railways in a 50/50 joint venture.

 Stratford Cross will include 4 million sq ft of commercial office space, 330 homes known as Glasshouse Gardens and a new hotel.
 The area is accessible via Stratford station.

 Subsequent international sporting events

 Although the sporting venues in the park were reduced in scale after the conclusion of London 2012, part of the legacy is to ensure the continued use of those facilities that are permanent, as local and community resources and for major international sporting events that make use of the world class facilities constructed for the Olympics and Paralympics: